 Chiquibul National Park hosts the largest breeding population of scarlet macaws in Belize.
 New insect and crustacean species have also been discovered here.

 The biological diversity of the park has not yet been fully explored.
 In 1993, a botanist from Missouri Botanical Garden collected more than 130 plant species previously unreported in Belize.
 Three of these species had never before been reported in Central America.

 Chiquibul Forest Reserve

-The Chiquibul Forest reserve (CFR) lies within Belize's Greater Mayan Mountains.
+The Chiquibul Forest reserve (CFR) lies within Belize's greater Maya Mountains.
 The Forest Reserve lies adjacent to the Belize-Guatemalan border and as such had been the focus of illegal harvesting of Xate, the leaves from three Chamaedorea species of palm tree, by Guatemalan Xateros.

-The Chiquibul forest reserve consists of 59,822 ha (147,823 acres).
-It is bordered in the southwest, east and south by the Chiquibul National Park.
+CFR covers 59,822 ha (147,823 acres) and is bordered in the southwest, east and south by the Chiquibul National Park.
 It is bordered on the northwest by the Caracol Archaeological Reserve (CAR) and in the north by the Mountain Pine Ridge.